jibolacodes/paragraph-generator/README.md

 # paragraph-generator
-Generates Paragraphs of words s specified by user.
+Generates Paragraphs of words specified by user.